 Health Benefits of Kindness

 Studies show that being kind is beneficial for both your body and your mind.
-That's because kindness has the power to help you build bonds and meaningful relationships, add purpose to your life, and cope with stress more easily.
+That's because kindness has the power to help you build bonds and meaningful relationships, add purpose to your life, and manage stress more easily.

 Experts tell us that some of the health benefits of kindness include: